influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/troubleshooting/frequently-asked-questions.md

 to view and monitor ingest rates.
 Using this endpoint and [Telegraf's Kapacitor input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/kapacitor), you can create visualizations to monitor Kapacitor ingest rates.
-Below are examples queries that use Kapacitor data written into InfluxDB using Telegraf's Kapacitor input plugin:
+Below are example queries that use Kapacitor data written into InfluxDB using Telegraf's Kapacitor input plugin:

 _**Kapacitor ingest rate (points/sec)**_